JayO-1/system-design-101/README.md

 Comments Table:
 User ID | Comment ID | Text/Link (Depends on how long we expect comments to be) | Parent ID

-- The parent ID allows us to manage the comment hierarchy
+- The Parent ID allows us to manage the comment hierarchy

 #### Step 3: Back-of-the-envelope calculations